0x7CFE/substrate-developer-hub.github.io/docs/development/module/execution.md

 title: Runtime Execution
 ---

-The execution of the Substrate runtime is orchestrated by the Executive module in the Substrate Runtime Module Library (SRML).
+The execution of the Substrate runtime is orchestrated by the Executive pallet in the Framework for Runtime Aggregation of Modularised Entities (FRAME).

-Unlike the other modules in the SRML, this is not a _runtime_ module, but just a normal Rust module which calls into the various runtime modules included in your blockchain.
+Unlike the other pallets in the FRAME, this is not a pallet per se, but just a normal Rust module which calls into the various pallets included in your blockchain.

-The Executive module exposes the `execute_block` function that:
+The Executive pallet exposes the `execute_block` function that:

 * [Initializes the block](#initializing-a-block).